-When you’re creating spec ads, whether on your own or with a design partner (recommended!), you’ll need to find images to use.
+When you’re creating spec ads, whether on your own or with a design partner (recommended!), whether it’s for a job interview or to build your portfolio, you’ll need to find images to use.
 And, since it’s bad karma to steal other people’s pictures, you’ll need good places to find them.

 Now, obviously, you can do an images search on Google and get tons and tons of results in return.
 The problem is that using many of these images in your projects equates to stealing other people’s work for your own purposes.